John Henry Turpin: Early life and career

-Turpin was born on August 20, 1876, in Long Branch, New Jersey and enlisted in the U.S. Navy in New York City on November 4, 1896.
+Turpin was born on August 20, 1876, in Long Branch, New Jersey, and enlisted in the United States Navy in New York City on November 4, 1896.

-USS Maine

-He was a Mess Attendant on the battleship USS Maine (ACR-1) when it exploded in Havana Harbor, Cuba under mysterious circumstances on the night of 15 February 1898.
+He was a mess attendant on the battleship USS Maine (ACR-1) when it exploded in Havana Harbor, Cuba, under mysterious circumstances on the night of February 15, 1898.
 Turpin was in the pantry of the wardroom when the explosion occurred, and felt the ship "heave and lift" before all went dark.
 He worked his way aft and climbed out of the wardroom on the captain's ladder and up onto the deck.
 He dove overboard and was rescued by a motor launch.
 Turpin was one of 90 out of the 350 officers and men aboard Maine that night to survive the explosion.

-According to an obituary that appeared in the Los Angeles Times, Turpin saw action in China during the 1900 Boxer Rebellion.
-The 1900 U.S. Census shows him as assigned to the survey ship USS Ranger based at San Diego, California.
-Ranger, however, did not participate in the Boxer Rebellion.
+Turpin saw action in China during the 1900 Boxer Rebellion.